 No longer troubled

 We have done two Randomised Controlled Trials and the results have been replicated by independent scientists.
 We have also completed a large study of effectiveness in practice.
-The outcomes are very good, as reported above.

 “”I have been suffering from stress and depression for a long time, and have visited many doctors and psychiatrists in the past few years.
 Finally I was referred to THIS WAY UP this April.

 The course is good, especially in helping me understand the vicious cycle of depression.
 I’ve learnt skills, such as reducing negative thinking, and doing at least one pleasurable activity a day.
 I have been practising these skills every day since I learnt them.

 The good thing is I can log in to the course anytime when I need.
 This really helps when I feel low moods or negative thoughts.

 Now, I am able to do most of my plans, and am doing more activities gradually.

 “When I went to my doctor and told her how I was feeling, the word ‘Depression’ was not what I was expecting to hear.